 Rich Martin, a King Soopers employee of 38 years and a UFCW organizer, emphasized how current Colorado law creates barriers to unionization and how that impacts the workforce.

 “Most stores were organized before Colorado’s unfair law went into effect more than eighty years ago.
 That means they [King Soopers workers] were able to negotiate union security after the first election.
 My store in Broomfield opened later and it’s the only King Soopers without union security,” Martin told the crowd.
 “About seven years ago we decided to organize a second vote so we could organize union security.
-Management ran a very intense union campaign.
+Management ran a very intense anti-union campaign.
 The store manager wouldn’t allow people to take time to go down to vote, so we lost the vote.
 Without union security, King Soopers can and does outsource our work to subcontractors, we do not know if they have done background checks or if they have been through proper food safety training.
 We have a lot of concerns we don’t feel comfortable bringing up to management like not having enough time to properly clean to protect workers’ and customers’ safety.”

-Another organizer who spoke at the event was Liza Nielsen, a Starbucks worker who helped organize the first union at a Starbucks in Colorado.
+Another union advocate who spoke at the event was Liza Nielsen, a Starbucks worker who helped organize the first union at a Starbucks in Colorado.
 Nielsen says that even though they won their effort to form a union, they faced major retaliation and union-busting tactics from the corporation.
 Despite this, Nielsen was proud to say that their union was finally at the bargaining table with the company and expected a ratified contract by the end of the year.

 Nielsen told CTR: “The Worker Protection Act is super important to codify protections in our state law and to address a lot of our outdated labor law.
 There are certain boundaries in our labor law currently that make it difficult to organize effectively and efficiently.
 The bill would give us an easier way to fight for higher wages, safer working conditions, and less retaliation in the workplace for organizing.”